O-H-M2/qmk_port_ch582/README.md

 ## Code Branches

 - via: All the basic functions needed by wired keyboards are done, including VIA support.
-For lights, only ws2812 is supported currently.
+For lights, WS2812 (both SPI and PWM driven) and AW20216S (SPI driven) are supported currently.
 - debug: Used for presenting specific issues, ignore if use of QMK is all you want.

 ## Highlights